sodadata/docs/soda-cl/missing-metrics.md

 ### Specify missing format

-If the data type of the column you are checking is TEXT (such as character, character varying, or string) then you can use the `missing format` configuration key.
+If the data type of the column you are checking is TEXT (such as character, character varying, or string) then you can use the `valid format` configuration key.
 This config key uses built-in values that test the data in the column for specific formats, such as email address format, date format, or uuid format.
 See [List of valid formats](#list-of-format-values) below.

- The check below validates that all values in the `email_address` column conform to an email address format.
+ The check below validates that all values in the `email_address` column conform to an email address format; those that do not conform to the format qualify as missing.

 ```yaml
 checks for dim_customer: